Lokalise illustration for localization issues

 5. Allowing translation teams to work on different features in parallel

-We as developers love version control systems like Git.
-They allow us to have a base version of the project and work on new features in other branches without affecting the master.
+We developers love version control systems like Git.
+They allow us to have a base version of the project and work on new features in other branches without affecting the main branch.
 Also, we can have different developers working on separate features in parallel, which is crucial for larger teams.
 Can this approach be applied to a TMS?
 But of course!
-In Lokalise you can create as many branches inside the project as needed and switch between them in just two clicks.
+In Lokalise, you can create as many branches inside the project as needed and switch between them in just two clicks.

 To manage branches, choose Branches from the dropdown.
 Here you can rename, delete, and create branches.
 Note that the master branch cannot be renamed or deleted.